nishakk/ML-Model-Implementations/README.md

 ## Logistic Regression
 Logistic Regression algorithm (lr.py) used with feature engineering (feature.py). feature.py modifies the movie review (data) to a sparse representation using the dictionary provided. lr.py performs binary logistic regression on the formatted data and predicts positive or negative review for the test data.

+## Neural Network

+Neural Network (with single hidden layer) implementation from scratch.
+Output size is assumed to be 10 (Implementation supports any number of output).